 What to Expect: Sunday Worship Service includes the singing of hymns, a children's message, prayer, a reading from the Scripture, and a message from the Pastor.
 Our desire is for you to experience the presence of God and the fellowship of believers.

 June 22 - 26, 2015

-Please pray for our church, its leadership, and work.
-As you pray, pray for those listed on our prayer list and the needs expressed.
+Finally, James 5:16b says, “The prayer of a righteous person is powerful and effective.”
+Would you join me each day in prayer for our church?
+As you pray, pray for those listed on our prayer list and also the needs expressed.
 God’s power is received through faith by prayer.

 May Jesus ever sustain and keep you,